turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 does not require too much to start using.
 No special boilerplates.
 No big learning curve.
 The hook `useInterstate` is just working familiarly out-of-box.
-Also, it should work in the upcoming [concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html) as we can judge assuming from information that is available now and based on our tries with the experimental build of React.
+Also, it should work in the upcoming [concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html) as we can judge assuming from information available now and based on our tries with the experimental build of React.

 The library is written in TypeScript and nicely typed.
 The test coverage is solid and embraces various complex use cases.
 More than that, its name sounds cool.